-The Itanium 2 processor provides a 6-wide and 8-stage deep pipeline, running at up to 1.60 GHz.
+The Itanium 2 processor provides a 6-wide and 8-stage deep pipeline, running at up to 1.66 GHz.
 This provides a combination of abundant resources to exploit ILP as well as increased frequency for minimizing the latency of each instruction.
 The resources consist of six integer units, six multimedia units, two load and two store units, three branch units, two extended-precision floating point units, and one additional single-precision floating point unit.
 The hardware employs dynamic prefetch, branch prediction, a register scoreboard, and non-blocking caches to optimize for compile-time non-determinism.
 Three levels of on-die cache minimize overall memory latency.
-This includes up to a 3MB L3 cache, accessed at core speed, providing up to 51.2 GB/sec of data bandwidth.
-The system bus is designed to support up to two processors (on a single system bus), and can be used as an effective building block for very large systems.
+This includes up to a 9 MB L3 cache, accessed at core speed, providing up to 84.8 Gb/sec of data bandwidth.
+The system bus is designed to support up to four processors (on a single system bus), and can be used as an effective building block for very large systems.
 The balanced core and memory subsystem provide high performance for a wide range of applications ranging from commercial workloads to high performance technical computing.

-The Itanium 2 processor has a high performance package that is able to meet the requirements of high-end and mid-range servers and workstations.
+The Itanium 2 processor supports a range of computing needs and configurations from a 2-way to large SMP servers.
 This document provides the electrical, mechanical and thermal specifications for the Itanium 2 processor for use while using systems with Itanium 2 processors.